Felipe de Marichalar y Borbón: Early life

 Until the age of twelve, he studied at the Colegio San Patricio in Madrid, but due to his bad grades (although without repeating academic courses), his parents decided that he should attend a boarding school in England.
 Froilán took a course at Cottesmore, a boarding prep school in West Sussex, to return the following year, in 2011, to Colegio Santa María del Pilar in Madrid, where he remained for three years.
 Two of these years were spent in secondary school (ESO); he had to repeat an academic course.

 On 9 April 2012, Felipe de Marichalar accidentally shot himself in his right foot while he was on a farm of his father's family in Garray (Soria).
 His father had to declare to the Civil Guard because Spanish law forbade the use of firearms by minors under the age of 14.
 The judge dismissed the case against Jaime de Marichalar, considering it not gross negligence but a small misdemeanor.

 At the beginning of summer 2014, he was admitted to the Sagrada Familia Episcopal College of Sigüenza, from which he graduated from ESO the following year.
-In September 2015, he went to the United States, to complete his high school education in 2017 at the Blue Ridge School college, in Saint George, Virginia in Greene County, Virginia, and at the Culver Military Academy.
+In September 2015, he went to the United States, to complete his high school education in 2017 at the Blue Ridge School college, in Saint George, Virginia in Greene County, Virginia, Randolph-Macon Academy, in Front Royal, Virginia, and at the Culver Military Academy.
 The tuition, which for each course amounted to $45,000, was paid for by his maternal grandfather King Juan Carlos I.

 He then began his higher education studies, majoring in Business Administration and Management at the College for International Studies in Madrid, a Spanish Higher Education institution associated with Endicott College.

 In 2022, he started being investigated by police in the wake of being involved in a brawl involving knives outside the Vandido nightclub in Madrid.
-In January 2023 it was announced that Filipe would be going to live in the United Arab Emirates with his grandfather, Juan Carlos I. Froilán will work for the ADNOC oil company, owned by the Minister of Advanced Technology of the United Arab Emirates, Sultan Ahmed Al-Jaber.
+In January 2023 it was announced that Felipe would be going to live in the United Arab Emirates with his grandfather, Juan Carlos I. Froilán will work for the ADNOC oil company, owned by the Minister of Advanced Technology of the United Arab Emirates, Sultan Ahmed Al-Jaber.